 On the visit of his store, Chef Heinrich Stubbe explained the process of harvesting and selling chocolate before it becomes the sweet truffles available for purchase in his shop.

 One of the major highlights on the chocolate tour was entering the kitchen at Stubbe Chocolates where master chocolatier Heinrich Stubbe explained the process of making all the various chocolates in the store.
-Behind the scenes in the kitchen, I got to watch two local chefs who graduated from the prestigious Le Cordon Bleu cooking school here in Ottawa, mold and paint the decorate chocolates.
+Behind the scenes in the kitchen, I got to watch two local chefs who graduated from the prestigious Le Cordon Bleu cooking school here in Ottawa, mould and paint the decorate chocolates.

 After being educated about chocolate, and watching the process of making them it was then time to eat!
 I was given three amazing chocolate samples to try.
-Needless to say after tasting the quality of the chocolate produced, I’ll be returning to as the assortment of over 39 flavors of truffles would make a fantastic gift for the chocolate lovers I know.
+Needless to say after tasting the quality of the chocolate produced, I’ll be returning to as the assortment of over 39 flavours of truffles would make a fantastic gift for the chocolate lovers I know.

 Just a short walk away is Cacao 70, which is in the heart of the Byward Market.
 It was my first time visiting Cacao 70, so I was eager to see why this restaurant is always full of students or couples on dates.

 At Cacao 70, the chocolate fondue, crepes, and rich hot chocolates are the most popular dishes, but there is an extensive menu that was a bit overwhelming with all the various options of chocolate dishes available.
-With 15 types of chocolate available from around the world, there is certain to be the perfect chocolate flavor for your palate.
+With 15 types of chocolate available from around the world, there is certain to be the perfect chocolate flavour for your palate.

 On this part of the tour, the focus was simply on tasting the food, and we were presented with a chocolate fondue platter to start that had a dark, milk and white melted chocolate, with waffle pieces, brownies, strawberries, pineapple slices, and bananas pieces to dip into the chocolate.

 Everything was delicious, but what surprised me was normally I despise white chocolate, but here the rich white chocolate was rather good.
-By far was the dark chocolate, and I could see myself wanting to return to share a fondue platter, it was a fun experience just chatting and snacking on chocolate dipped sweets and fruit.
+By far was the dark chocolate, and I could see myself wanting to return to share a fondue platter, it was a fun experience just chatting and snacking on chocolate-dipped sweets and fruit.

 After sampling all three types of chocolate, everyone was able to pick one hot chocolate to taste, my friend tried the traditional white chocolate, while I went for the Italian dark chocolate which was the best hot chocolate I’ve ever had.
 Unlike the traditional American hot chocolate that I’m used to, which is weak and watery, this was very rich and creamy with a thicker consistency than the American version.